ROBIN DELABAYS robin.delabays@hevs.ch

 Since 2022:

 Since August 2022, I am an Assistant Professor at the School of Engineering of the University of Applied Sciences of Western Switzerland (HES-SO), in Sion (CH).
-I am teach mathematics young engineers and pursuing my research on the interplay between network structures and dynamical systems, with special focus on power grids.
+I teach mathematics young engineers and pursue my research on the interplay between network structures and dynamical systems, with special focus on power grids.
+In 2024, I joined the editorial board of IOP's Journal of Physics: Complexity.

 In 2023, I have been invited to join the association La Matrice, whose purpose is to promote sciences and mathematics, through the prism of feminism and sustainability.